Mistralys/x4-game-notes/README.md

   > It may also help to teleport to another system, since this will unload objects in space like asteroids.

+## Gaining faction reputation

+- Killing their enemies in their own space
+- Running missions for them

+### Killing enemies

+You get +1 reputation for kills.
+Any of their enemies count (rival factions or Xenon), but also criminals:

+- Approach a station closely
+- Often little red criminal ships will appear
+- Shoot the criminals

+  > Take care not to shoot the station.

+### Missions

+Approach their stations, and check if they have any missions to offer.
+Small repair missions are often available, and are also shown on map as small icons above the station when getting close.

+  > Scanning stations for signals also works, but from experience those mostly give illegal missions
+    that will not help reputation.

 ## Service crew

 These are some known facts about crew skills: